lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 Among others, we asked:

 * What were unexpected challenges to the research method or statistical analysis?
-* What were the experiences of the confederates as they offered the statements in teh racial loading conditions?
+* What were the experiences of the confederates as they offered the statements in the racial loading conditions?
 And in the debriefings, did the research participants share anything more anecdotally in their experiences as research participants?
 * What are your current ideas about interventions or methods for mitigating the harm caused by racial microaggressions?
 * How do you expect the article to change science, practice, and/or advocacy?